veeqo/mws-rb/README.markdown

 mws-rb
 ========

-## What?
-mws-rb is a complete wrapper for Amazon.com's Marketplace Web Service (MWS) API.
-It exposes the entire MWS api in a more friendly way.
+This gem is a complete wrapper for Amazon.com's Marketplace Web Service (MWS) API.
+It was extracted from http://veeqo.com

-## How?

 #### Installation

-Using with a Gemfile (mostly rails projects):
+Using with a Gemfile:

     gem 'mws-rb'
     bundle install